-The real requirement for display calibration is actually very obvious, as without it you will never be seeing images as the production team, specifically the DoP & Colourist, intends.
-This is true for both displays used on film and TV productions, as well as for the home consumer, be it Gaming or Home Cinema use.
+The real requirement for display calibration is actually very obvious, as without it you will never see images as the production team, specifically the DoP & Colourist, intends.
+This is true for displays used on film and TV productions, as well as for the home consumer, be it Gaming or Home Cinema use.
 It is equally true for Medical applications, where medical image assessment requires critical display calibration.

-Beyond this, many TVs have what are claimed as 'professional' calibration pre-sets, such as ISF or THX.
-Unfortunately such settings are often nothing more than 'marketing gimmicks', as rarely are they accurate.
+Beyond this, many TVs have what are claimed as professional calibration pre-sets, such as ISF or THX.
+Unfortunately such settings are often nothing more than marketing gimmicks, as rarely are they accurate.
 At best, they are just less wrong.

 Regardless of the initial state of any factory calibration, all displays drift over time, and should be recalibrated on a regular basis.
-We recommend at lest once a month, and manufacturers, such as Eizo, concur with this:
+We recommend at least once a month, and manufacturers, such as Eizo, concur with this:

-When using a monitor for graphics, stable color can be maintained at all times by conducting calibration at a frequency of once every 200–300 hours.
+When using a monitor for graphics, stable colour can be maintained at all times by conducting calibration at a frequency of once every 200–300 hours.
 An LCD monitor used for graphics should be calibrated at least once every 200–300 hours (in ordinary use, once per month).

 ColourSpace Manual Calibration Process

-There are 6 main steps to Manual Calibration of home TVs, assuming the TV in question has good internal manual CMS controls, and this guide provides a step-by-step overview to the 'best-practice' approach for manual TV calibration.
+There are 6 main steps to Manual Calibration of home TVs, assuming the TV in question has good internal manual CMS controls, and this guide provides a step-by-step overview to the best-practice approach for manual TV calibration.